GSto/digital-garden/notes/options trading.md

 Medium risk is buying options you have no intention of executing and hoping to sell them later at a higher price.

 High risk is the mirror of low risk: selling options to buy securities from you that you do not own, and pray they aren’t executing, known as naked calls.
-You can buy options to sell sell stock you don’t own, called a naked put.
+You can buy options to sell stock you don’t own, called a naked put.
 Would not recommend.

 ## Example 1: Selling a Cash Covered Call
 **Scenario:** It’s February 24th, and you own 100 shares of AA, currently valued at $27/share ($2,700 position).
 You’re open to selling them.

 You sell a covered call with a strike price of $30, expiring on 3/26.
 Currently, these are trading for $0.88.
 You sell in batches of 100, so you instantly make $88.

-Buy selling an option instead of selling the stock, you put a ceiling on your gains, but also give you a chance to reduce risk and potentially generate revenue while holding onto the stock.
-Selling covered calls make sense when you are bullish(think the stock will go up)
+By selling an option instead of selling the stock, you put a ceiling on your gains, but also give you a chance to reduce risk and potentially generate revenue while holding onto the stock.
+Selling covered calls makes sense when you are bullish(think the stock will go up)

 Let’s look at all the potential outcomes on 3/26: